Shidacea/Shipectral/README.md

 ### Todo list

-* Fix Anyolite for dup method
 * Add all draw shapes
+* Fix weird collision results between Rectangle and Circle
 * Implement all remaining functions from Shidacea 0.2.1
 * Fix window scaling issues
-* Add proper Z ordering, as in Shidacea 0.2.1
 * Port Shidacea to Crystal and bind with Anyolite
 * Support multiple Shidacea implementations
 * Test all test projects